julienreszka/muzviz/README.md

 ## Features

-Allow users to give microphone access to the browser and visualize the sound in real time.
+- Allows users to give microphone access to the browser and visualize the sound in real time.
+- Allows users to open in fullscreen mode by clicking on the visualization.

 ## Usage